pelithne/k8s/workshop.md

 ## Run pipeline

 Once you understand what the pipeline is doing (within reason :-) ), click "Save and Run".
 This will create a new file azure-pipelines.yaml and commit that to your repository, and then execute the pipeline.
+Make sure that **Commit directly to the master branch** is selected.

 After a few seconds, you should see your pipeline starting, and you can drill down into the pipelines to see more details, by clicking on them